PlasmaPy/PlasmaPy/tests/README.md

 ## Locating tests

-The directory structure and organization of [`tests/`] largely mirrors that of [`src/plasmapy/`], which contains PlasmaPy's source code.
+The directory structure and organization of [`tests`] largely mirrors that of [`src/plasmapy/`], which contains PlasmaPy's source code.

 Using the example of `plasmapy.formulary.speeds`: